Heather Gordon is the City Archivist for the City of Vancouver and serves as the primary editor of AuthentiCity.

 Jill Teasley is one of our Digital Archivists responsible for managing, preserving and providing access to born-digital acquisitions.

-Rosaleen Hill is an auxiliary Digital Conservator who is responsible for the preservation of both analogue and digital holdings.
+Until May 2013 Rosaleen Hill was an auxiliary Digital Conservator who is responsible for the preservation of both analogue and digital holdings.

-Melanie Hardbattle is an auxiliary Archivist who is responsible for the processing of both city government and private sector records.
+Melanie Hardbattle was an auxiliary Archivist responsible for the processing of both city government and private sector records.

 Jesse Cumming completed a Communications internship at the Archives during the summer of 2012 as part of completing his degree at Concordia University in Montreal.